 Stage 1 cases are often discovered by accident when a doctor performs an X-ray or CT scan while looking for something else.
 Other stage 1 cases are caught because a patient with a known history of asbestos exposure received cancer screening.

 Patients and doctors often mistake mesothelioma symptoms for more common illnesses such as the flu or pneumonia.
-As the tumors wrap around the affected lung, constricting it, the patient may experience pain, difficulty breathing or a chronic cough.

 These symptoms can also be caused by fluid building between the two layers of the pleural lining, which puts pressure on the lung.
 This condition is called pleural effusion, and it is a common sign of cancer forming in the lining of the lungs.